 Visit our Moving Home page if you are moving house.
 If the empty discount is due, it will then be applied automatically.

-Once a property has been empty for over 2 years, a ‘long-term empty premium’ of 50% is applied, so the rate of Council Tax payable is 150% for properties empty for over 2 years.
+For Mid Suffolk District Council - once a property has been empty for over 2 years, a ‘long-term empty premium’ of 50% is applied, so the rate of Council Tax payable is 150% for properties empty for over 2 years.

 If you have a property which is in a poor state of repair, or is undergoing substantial refurbishment work or structural alterations, you can apply for a 25% discount for up to 12 months, after which the property will be treated as a standard empty property unless the Valuation Office Agency (VOA) deletes the property from the Council Tax list.

 However the VOA will only do this if it is derelict and uninhabitable, or if the work is substantial and the property is being rebuilt or structurally altered.
 Visit our Uninhabitable properties page for more information.